MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 *If you have a large number of users, we recommend that you use user classes to assign groups of them to positions in the organizational structure.
-If you do need to make changes to the structure, you’ll be able to apply those changes to all the users in a class, rather than one at a time.
+If you do need to make changes to the structure, you'll be able to apply those changes to all the users in a class, rather than one at a time.
 For more information, see How rolling down changes affects users in a class .*